weichslgartner/weichslgartner.github.io/perf.md

 ### Get the Profile

-To get the profiling data we run perf in a root shell (`sudo -s`; alternativly you can enable temporaly perf in userspace with `sudo sysctl -w kernel.perf_event_paranoid=-1` but then some symbols were missing so root was easier):
+To get the profiling data we run perf in a root shell (`sudo -s`; alternativly you can enable temporaly perf in userspace with `sudo sysctl -w kernel.perf_event_paranoid=-1` but then some symbols were missing, so root was easier):

 ```
 perf record ./bin/day18